Skip to main content

 User Flow

-Enter ZIP View Local Water Summary Explore Contaminants Get Recommendations
+Enter ZIP View Local Water Summary Explore Local Data Get Recommendations

 Reducing Last Minute Hesitation.

-Live Chat integration: real-time support at the hesitation moment.
+Live chat integration: real-time support surfaced at the exact hesitation moment.

-The live chat system was designed to match the brand's tone, helpful, not pushy.
-Key capabilities engineered into the flow:
+The chat system was designed to match PUR's brand tone: helpful, not pushy.
+Each conversation state was scripted and mapped:

 Greetings Use of Prompts Transfer to Human Agent Default Fallback Reviews